david-grs/david-grs.github.io/_posts/2017-09-24-inplace_containers_for_fun_and_profit.markdown

 {% endhighlight cpp %}
 <br />

-If you are not convinced, I let you compare the numbers from the `perf` output directly....:
+You can find the benchmark on [my github](https://github.com/david-grs/inplace_examples).
+Here is the full output of `perf`:

 {% highlight cpp %}
 $ perf stat -e cycles,instructions,cache-misses ./inplace_examples inplace